 Our supply chain activities have long been guided by our Responsible Business Principles, which include the Burberry Ethical Trading Code of Conduct, Migrant Worker and Homeworker Policy, and which are underpinned by the United Nations Universal Declaration of Human Rights, the Fundamental Conventions of the International Labour Organization and the Ethical Trading Initiative Base Code.

 Since 2004, we have had an Ethical Trading Programme in place, monitoring our supply chain’s compliance with local laws and Burberry’s Responsible Business Principles.
+Before a new factory is approved to produce Burberry finished goods, our Responsibility team must be satisfied that the factory meets international labour laws and is committed to our Responsible Business Principles.
+We work with suppliers to encourage continuous improvement in line with our Ethical Trading Code of Conduct, a code of labour practice based on conventions of the International Labour Organisation (ILO) including payment of the living wage.
 Our Ethical Trading teams based in London, Florence, Hong Kong and Tokyo visit supply chain partners on a regular basis, engaging with both management and workers to review performance, drive improvements and ensure that workers’ welfare is at the heart of each production facility.

 Our programme is evolving year-on-year and, while audits remain an important mechanism to identify and address non-compliance issues, we are increasing our focus on how we can make the most meaningful, positive impacts on the lives of people throughout our supply chain, rather than increasing the number of audits.